Ekleog/kannader/book/src/design.md

 # Design

-This section is about the design of yuubind, some parts internal as well as some that may have an impact on regular use cases.
-Nothing here should be required for properly configuring a yuubind instance, but it should help understanding why some design choices were made.
+This section is about the design of kannader, some parts internal as well as some that may have an impact on regular use cases.
+Nothing here should be required for properly configuring a kannader instance, but it should help understanding why some design choices were made.

-If you find something of practical impact that is not well-explained enough in the rest of the book, and had to resort to this section to properly use yuubind, this is a documentation issue — please open an issue about that!
+If you find something of practical impact that is not well-explained enough in the rest of the book, and had to resort to this section to properly use kannader, this is a documentation issue — please open an issue about that!

-And, on the other hand, if there is an aspect of the design of yuubind that you do not understand, it probably should have an answer in this section.
+And, on the other hand, if there is an aspect of the design of kannader that you do not understand, it probably should have an answer in this section.

 ## Guiding Principles